Petre Bejan: Aftermath under communism

 In February 1948, after the establishment of a communist regime, he decided to hold a party congress, preemptively expelling several members who failed to adhere to the new line.
 The congress was delayed later that month; meanwhile, he decided to participate in the March election for a constituent assembly.
 The communists allowed what was now the PNL-Bejan to win seven seats; Bejan declared his satisfaction.
 The assembly’s first order of business was to adopt a new constitution on the Stalinist model; Bejan rose to praise and declare his full support for the charter, with all PNL-B deputies voting in favor.
 In June, he voted for the nationalization of industry.
+The last official meeting of the party leadership occurred in May 1948; at the end of the month, its newspaper, Drapelul, ceased to appear.

-In spite of his collaboration with the new authorities, in 1950 he was arrested for his role inside the PNL.
+In spite of his collaboration with the new authorities, in May 1950 he was arrested for his role inside the PNL.
 Groza pushed for the arrest, arguing that as long as he remained free, Bejan could inspire followers.
 In theory, as a member of the Great National Assembly, he enjoyed legislative immunity.
+When Securitate agents showed up at his residence, he asked to see the arrest warrant and refused to follow them, demanding to talk to Constantin Ion Parhon (the nominal head of state at the time); after he was allowed to speak on the phone, Bejan asked if his parliamentary immunity had been lifted and was told that it was useless to object.
 In 1951, he was sent to a penal colony for two years.
-His term was then increased on account of his “intense activity against the working class”.
-Freed from Sighet prison in July 1955, he was forced to live for five years in internal exile on the Bărăgan Plain in Măzǎreni, Brăila County.
+His term was then increased on account of his "intense activity against the working class".
+Freed from Sighet Prison in July 1955, he was forced to live for five years in internal exile on the Bărăgan Plain in Măzăreni, Brăila County.
 After this term expired in 1960, he was sent to work as an engineer at the collective farm in Butimanu, Dâmbovița County.

 He had two sons, Marius and Romulus.